 Vitamin D plays a key role for calcium metabolism during pregnancy and fetal development in order to prevent infantile rickets and adult osteomalacia.
 During pregnancy, calcium demands rapidly increase, particularly in the third trimester.
 Because of this, vitamin D, which is required for calcium incorporation into the bones, becomes crucial for proper skeletal growth and optimal maternal and fetal outcomes.

 Despite widespread use of prenatal vitamins providing what is thought to be “adequate” doses of vitamin D, there is still a vitamin D deficiency epidemic among pregnant and lactating women.
-Therefore, by definition, the dosage of vitamin D in prenatal vitamins is not adequate, and must be re-evaluated.
+Therefore by definition, the dosage of vitamin D in prenatal vitamins is not adequate and must be re-evaluated.

 A pregnant woman’s vitamin D (25-OH vitamin D) status must be measured to attain an optimal target level.
-It is even more important that a pregnant woman have optimal vitamin D blood levels than a non-pregnant woman, as her baby’s health depends on it, …not only during fetal life, but during the next two decades of that child’s life!
+It is even more important that a pregnant woman have optimal vitamin D blood levels than a non-pregnant woman, as her baby’s health depends on it — not only during fetal life, but during the next two decades of that child’s life!

 During pregnancy a minimum blood level of vitamin D (25-hydroxyVitamin D) should be at least 32 ng/ml, and optimally closer to 50 – 80 ng/ml.
 In order to achieve and maintain 25-hydroxvitamin D serum levels at 32 – 50 ng/ml, pregnant and lactating women would possibly need to supplement with a dose between 2000 and 4000 IU/day of vitamin D3, which is safe.
-Of course, this is beyond the level provided in all prescription prenatal vitamins.
+Of course this is beyond the level provided in all prescription prenatal vitamins.

 The current asthma epidemic may be explained in part by the vitamin D deficiency epidemic.
 There is a direct correlation between low serum vitamin D levels and higher risks for asthma exacerbations.
 Vitamin D plays a role in fetal lung growth and development.
 Epidemiologic evidence suggests that higher prenatal vitamin D intake has a protective role against wheezing illnesses in children.

-In the past, “adequate” blood level recommendations were set to prevent rickets, and later osteoporosis.
-However, with the myriad benefits and safety of vitamin D coming to light, we now know that optimal levels are much higher than what is required to prevent rickets and osteoporosis.
+In the past, “adequate” blood level recommendations were set to prevent rickets, and later, osteoporosis.
+However with the myriad benefits and safety of vitamin D coming to light, we now know that optimal levels are much higher than what is required to prevent rickets and osteoporosis.

 Although this will vary considerably, a 150 lb person who supplements with 2000 IU of vitamin D per day may attain a blood serum 25-OH-D level between 30 and 45 ng/ml, depending upon sun exposure.
 To attain the optimal levels between 50 and 80 ng/ml that same person may need to supplement with 4000 – 6000 IU per day, or more.

-Although one must talk to their doctor before initiating any supplement regimen, my suggestion would be to take 4000 to 6000 IU/day of vitamin D3, preferably with vitamin K2.
+Although one must talk to his doctor before initiating any supplement regimen, my suggestion would be to take 4000 to 6000 IU/day of vitamin D3, preferably with vitamin K2.
 A larger person may safely take between 8,000 – 10,000 IU per day.
 Either way, I suggest a blood serum test for 25-OH-D in the Spring and Fall, with a target range between 50 to 80 ng/ml.

 There may be concern that high doses of vitamin D may elevate serum calcium levels and cause kidney stones in those at risk.
 One study in which participants were administered extremely high doses of vitamin D will give some insight into the effects on blood calcium levels.

-In a 12-week study, 69 vitamin D deficient patients received either a single oral, or a single intramuscular injection of 300,000 IU of vitamin D. During the 12-week study, no case of hypercalcemia (elevation of blood calcium) was observed.(20)
+In a 12-week study, 69 vitamin D deficient patients received either a single oral, or a single intramuscular injection of 300,000 IU of vitamin D. During the 12-week study, no case of hypercalcemia (elevation of blood calcium) was observed.(31)

 Most multivitamin preparations contain vitamin A. Vitamin A (or pre-formed vitamin A) is different from pro-vitamin A, or beta-carotene.
 Beta-carotene does not interfere with vitamin D, nor is beta-carotene associated with birth defects or liver problems.